swyxio/swyxkit/README.md

 You should be able to deploy this project straight to Netlify as is, just [like this project is](https://app.netlify.com/sites/swyxkit/deploys/).

+However, to have new posts show up, you will need to personalize the siteConfig below - take note of `APPROVED_POSTERS_GH_USERNAME` in particular (this is an allowlist of people who can post a blog by opening a github issue, otherwise any rando can blog and thats not good).

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/sw-yx/swyxkit)

 ## Personalization Configuration